 Agriculture and Home Economics became separate faculties in 1970 and, in July 1991, the name was changed from Faculty of Agriculture to the Faculty of Agricultural and Food Sciences.

 In 2014, the Department of Human Nutritional Sciences joined the Faculty and in 2015, the Department of Textile Sciences became part of the Department of Biosystems Engineering.
+In 2017, the departments of Food Science and Human Nutritional Sciences in the Faculty of Agricultural and Food Sciences joined to form the new Department of Food and Human Nutritional Sciences.

 To nourish the World, without costing the Earth.